 9. Exchange contracts

-Exchanging contracts with the sellers means that you are legally committed to purchasing the home and the seller is also committed to selling the property to you.
+Exchanging contracts with the sellers means that you are legally committed to purchasing the home, and the seller is also committed to selling the property to you.
 Only exchange contracts if you have obtained the surveyor’s report.
 Make sure you agree on the date of the completion of the contract with the seller.
 The completion date may be about four weeks following the exchange of contracts.

 Also, remember that you can only exchange the contracts if the conveyancer or solicitor has been satisfied with the searches and you have received a formal mortgage offer and made arrangements to make the deposit.
-Besides, ensure you take out insurance for the property right from the time of exchanging the contract.
+Besides, ensure you take out insurance for the property right from exchanging the contract.
 This is because you are now responsible for the building.
 It is a condition for the mortgage to have buildings insurance already in place before you can get the mortgage.

 10. Complete the sale